ClaspTV/vizbee-ftv-atv-demo-app/README.md

 3. Create and implement a [ReceiverOptionsProvider](/app/src/androidtv/java/tv/vizbee/screendemo/MyAppReceiverOptionsProvider.kt) to provide CastReceiverOptions and specify this in your AndroidManifest file.

 ### Code Setup
-1. Copy the files under [vizbee package](app/src/main/java/tv/vizbee/screendemo/vizbee) to your app under an appropriate package.
+Copy the files under [vizbee package](app/src/main/java/tv/vizbee/screendemo/vizbee) to your app under an appropriate package.
+The following are the key components of above files

+#### VizbeeWrapper
+The `VizbeeWrapper.kt` acts as the primary interface for integrating Vizbee into your app.
+It manages SDK initialization and offers methods to seamlessly handle all aspects of Vizbee’s integration.

+#### App Lifecycle Management
+The `applifecycle` package includes files responsible for managing the app’s readiness for Vizbee deep linking and other integration features:

+1. `AppReadyModel.kt:` Encapsulates objects necessary for managing deep linking and sign-in requests.
+2. `VizbeeAppLifecycleAdapter.kt:` Provides an abstraction for managing the AppReadyModel lifecycle.
+3. `MyVizbeeAppLifecycleAdapter.kt:` Implements `VizbeeAppLifecycleAdapter`, customized for your app.

+#### Video Handling
+The video package is divided into two sub-packages:

+##### Deeplink
+1. `MyVizbeeAppAdapter.kt:` Implements VizbeeAppAdapter to handle "start or deeplink to a new video" commands sent by your mobile app.
+2. `MyVizbeeDeeplinkManager.kt:` Manages deep links and their potential failures, enabling you to customize the deeplinkVideo() method according to your app’s specific requirements.

+##### Playback
+1. `MyVizbeePlayerAdapterHandler.kt:` A utility class for interacting with the Vizbee API, allowing you to set and reset the player adapter that shares video playback details with the mobile application.
+2. `MyVizbeeMediaSessionCompatPlayerAdapter.kt:` Bridges your app’s player with the Vizbee SDK, managing player commands and status updates.

-### SDK Initialisation
+## SDK Initialisation
-1. In your [application](app/src/main/java/tv/vizbee/screendemo/VizbeeTVDemoApplication.java) class, initialise Vizbee SDK via [VizbeeWrapper](app/src/main/java/tv/vizbee/screendemo/vizbee/VizbeeWrapper.kt) helper file.
+1. In your [application](app/src/main/java/tv/vizbee/screendemo/VizbeeTVDemoApplication.java) class, initialise Vizbee SDK via [VizbeeWrapper](app/src/main/java/tv/vizbee/screendemo/vizbee/VizbeeWrapper.kt) utility file.

 ## App Adapter
 1. Use the onStart method of [MyVizbeeAppAdapter](app/src/main/java/tv/vizbee/screendemo/vizbee/video/deeplink/MyVizbeeAppAdapter.kt) file to see the deep-linked content and add logging, which is invoked first when mobile/sender casts content.